mdflaher/InetSoftWork/Should I use a Table or a Crosstab.md

 There are other options besides a table to show detail level rows.
 When viewing a crosstab, users can utilize the show details feature, multiselecting desired cells and clicking 'Show Details' in the popup menu commands to  display all rows that make up the selected aggregates.

 You cannot perform the 'Show Details' function on a detail level table as the table is already displaying the most granular level of data that is available on the dashboard level.
-So a crosstab still has drilldown options to see detail level.
+So a crosstab still has drilldown options to see detail level. but a table can be exported.

-table is selected column headers and table style, with the option to export rows crostab default behavior is merging duplicate cells in row and column headers with crosstabs you can introduce subtotals and grand totals, including subtotals for entire grand total column or row, this is not an option in a detail table (but you could make a freehand table with detail and totals, freehand table can add summary row and detail row) both tables support hyperlinks to other dashboards, to web pages,
+A table consists of detail rows containing cells pertaining to selected column headers and table style, with the option to export rows.

+A crostab's default behavior is to merge  duplicate cells into  row and column headers.

+with crosstabs you can introduce subtotals and grand totals, including subtotals for entire grand total column or row, this is not an option in a detail table (but you could make a freehand table with detail and totals, freehand table can add summary row and detail row) both tables support hyperlinks to other dashboards, to web pages,